Senaoztrk/ShoppingSite/README.md

-# E-commerce Application
+# Shopping Site Application

-This project is an E-commerce application created during my 1-month internship.
+This project is an Shopping Site application created during my 1-month internship.
 It includes user and admin interfaces, allowing users to browse products, add them to the cart, and manage product inventories for admins.

 ## Table of Contents
 - [Features](#features)